 \end{lem} We provide the proof of Lemma \ref{simulate-2nd} in Section \ref{simulate-2nd.app}.

 \begin{df} Let $(s_2,t_2)$ be a $\nu$-achievable second-order rate pair.
-When $(s_2,t_2)$ does not have any better $\nu$-achievable rate pair except for itself, the rate pair is called semi-admissible.
-Moreover, when no other $\nu$-achievable rate pair is better than or simulates $(s_2,t_2)$, the rate pair is called admissible. \end{df} In the following subsections, we separately derive the concrete forms of second-order rate regions and determine the set of semi-admissible and admissible rate pairs for the non-dmissible and the admissible first-order rate pair.
+The rate pair $(s_2,t_2)$ is called semi-admissible when no other $\nu$-achievable rate pair dominates $(s_2,t_2)$.
+Moreover, the rate pair $(s_2,t_2)$ is called admissible when no other $\nu$-achievable rate pair dominates or simulates $(s_2,t_2)$. \end{df} In the following subsections, we separately derive the concrete forms of second-order rate regions and determine the set of second-order semi-admissible and admissible rate pairs for the non-admissible and the admissible first-order rate pair.